 Tikkun Olam — to improve the world

 A couple of months ago, I snipped off some rosemary shoots and propagated them in a glass of water.
-Within two weeks, baby roots started to grow, and I gingerly transferred them into a bigger pot to grow, and to call home.
+Within two weeks, baby roots started to unfurl, and I gingerly transferred them into a bigger pot to to call home.

 Over the weeks to come, I spent many afternoons with a pot of tea by my balcony and watched them grow.
-They started off as baby shoots, no longer than 3 inches, and eventually into a big, healthy pot.
+They started off as three-inch baby shoots and, patient as anything, grew into a big, healthy pot.
+I liked the slowness of it and the patience between the waiting.
+It is hard work to grow something from a cutting, and yet easy—a small act with generous returns.

-My friend, Faustine told me that if you put the right positive energy into the world, the world will return it.
+A friend, Faustine, has a tidy faith in cause and effect.
+She told me that if you put the right positive energy into the world, the world will return it.
+She means it could be something small, yet deliberate and intentional, something that shifts the weather around you.
+It could be helping your intern proofread their draft before submission, folding the laundry for your roommate, an offered hand.
 Putting out the right energy holds the power to transform us internally, which ripples and vibrates out into ever-expanding circles.
 We get what we put out into the universe.

-From my work in holistic dominance and psychoanalysis, I see a lot of kinks manifesting from a very dark place.
+From my work in holistic dominance and psychoanalysis, I often see the opposite at work: kinks manifesting from a very dark place.
 The shadow self has an uncanny ability to lurk in the darkest recesses of one’s mind, even when one thinks it’s not there, but it lies, sowing the seeds of negative energy, anger and unhappiness.
+The only horizon they can imagine is a petty, dark and smaller one.

 There’s a Hebrew phase, Tikkun Olam, which translates to improving the world.
 Tikkun Olam presumes that the world is innately good, and that our Creator left opportunities for us to improve the world and to continue His good work.
 In Senator Lieberman’s autobiography, In Praise of Public Life, he describes, ‘It [Tikkun Olam] accepts our imperfections and concludes that we, as individuals and as society, are constantly in the process of improving and becoming complete.
 Each of us has the opportunity and responsibility to advance that process both within ourselves and the wider world around us.’